plan-player-analytics/Plan/documentation/StoredData.md

 ![Player Analytics](https://puu.sh/t8vin.png)
 # Stored Data & Data format

 This Article is about the information stored in the Database.
+Page version: **3.6.0**

 ## Stored Data & Format